megamayoy/smth-smth-v2-baseline-with-models/README.md

 ## Setting up

 #### Installation
+- Clone this repo and https://github.com/jacobgil/pytorch-grad-cam (for obtaining saliency maps see [section](#Grad-CAM) for more details

-- Clone the project and move into the root directory
+- Move into this repo's root directory
 - Setup python environment - `conda env update`
    - This will setup an environment named - `smth`
 - Activate python environment - `source activate smth`

 #### Download the dataset
 The dataset is provided in the form of videos in `webm` format using VP9